-ACTION PROGRESS (RAG) COMMENT Updater KEY: Green - On track or complete ed; Amber - C Off target; Red - Significantly off target; Grey - Missing information or status N/A Impro ove the response to learning disab ilities 56.
-Work with the Clinical Commissioning Group to ensure the implementation across GP practices of annual health and dental checks for people with learning disabilities.
-GREEN 30-37% of people with learning disability on the GP registers have had a annual health check.
-A city wide plan has been developed covering, engagement with GPs, Wessex AT, Southern Health, LDPB, Choices Advocacy, people with learning disabilities and their carers.
-Implementation is planned to reach 50% within 2015/16.
-However more work needs to continue on increasing take up.
-Kate Dench 57.
-Better coordinate and promote services which support people with learning disabilities and their carers across the City.
+ACTION PROGRESS (RAG) COMMENT Updater KEY: Green - On track or comple ted; Amber - Off target; Red - Significantly off target; Grey - Missing information or status s N/A been established from the Learning Disability Partnership Board and there is strong link into the group on further developments.
+It has also been suggested a "disability friendly" award is set up to encourage practices.
+Regarding dental checks, there are some key actions that commissioners have undertaken to make improvements in dental services.
+The Community LD Health team share the Dental Passport when working with patients and carers.
+Additionally, dental checks are well incorporated into the clinical pathways set up for high risk groups (e.g. challenging behaviour).
+This is further enhanced within the newly let Domiciliary Care Framework so that all home care providers can support individuals with their dental health (based on their support plan).
+NHS England commissioned specialist dental services that are well established; feedback is positive regarding the use of these services.
+57. Better coordinate and promote services which support people with learning disabilities and their carers across the City.
 GREEN The online Southampton Information Directory (SID) has been developed to include information about all services available and how they can be accessed.
 Carers in Southampton services are being promoted widely.
 Advocacy services have been re-commissioned with a strong emphasis in supporting people with learning disabilities.
-Kate Dench 58.
+ICU, Kate Dench 58.
 Encourage partners within the Health and Wellbeing Board to lead by example and produce plans for improving employment of people with learning difficulties.
-AMBER Further analysis is required to assess whether partner plans are in place and their effectiveness.
-Liaising with Skills Regeneration team to feed into City Deal.
-SCC are considering employment when undertaking reviews.
-Kate Dench 59.
+GREEN Further analysis is required to assess whether partner plans are in place and their effectiveness.
+The Prevention and Early Intervention work stream received a PID from the Head of Skills and Regeneration in order to progress the development of a business case to establish strengthened employment support for the city's most vulnerable groups including people with learning disabilities.
+Key partners across Health and Social care are supportive of progressing this work.
+Linked to the Learning Disabilities Housing Project a fixed term part time post has been commissioned from City Limits to engage a group of individuals in employment options.
+This starts in April 2016 and is expected to last for 12 months.
+ICU, Kate Dench 59.
 Involve the Learning Disability Partnership Board which includes people with learning disabilities in the City in shaping all improvements.
 GREEN The Partnership board regularly requests and receives information from the council, CCG and other partners about current service developments and is in involved in shaping them.
-Kate Dench End of life care 60.
-Increase public awareness and discussion around death and dying.
-GREEN Southampton, in conjunction with Health Education Wessex, provided information and awareness sessions through community groups (for Southampton it was Carers Together).
-Their remit was to develop teaching and training to raise awareness of EOL care planning amongst voluntary organisations and their members.
-Chrissie Dawson/C arole Binns
+The Learning Disability Partnership Board has agreed from 16/17 there will be six priority areas for the board, which are: 1.
+Health ICU, Kate Dench